dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/3-our-days-in-japan.md

 ### Cost of living and currency

-The official currency in Japan is the [Japanese yen](https://en.wikipedia.org/wiki/Japanese_yen) (円, *en*, 'round', an ancient Chinese term for Spanish round silver coins arriving from the Mexican colony), represented by ¥ and has the international code JPY.
+The official currency in Japan is the [Japanese yen](https://en.wikipedia.org/wiki/Japanese_yen) (円, *en*, 'round', the Chinese term for the round silver coins arriving from [New Spain](https://en.wikipedia.org/wiki/New_Spain), in constrast with Chinese currency which was usually a set of complex tokens made in precious metals), represented by ¥ and has the international code JPY.
 A Japanese yen is worth about an euro cent (at the time €1=¥129), which was convenient because it made it easier to evaluate the actual cost of things.
 If ¥ is used in English, it should be written before the number (¥500), but if 円 is used instead it should be placed after the number (500円).
 Although ¥ is the most internationally recognized symbol and most common in other languages and platforms, the Japanese almost always use 円 in price tags, since there is no particular advantage for them to use the international symbol as the corresponding kanji takes the same space.

 I found the cost of living in Japan quite affordable when compared to Portugal; the prices are actually quite similar.
 Of course products were a bit more expensive in Tokyo than in Tsukuba, but they were still affordable and prices in Tokyo were just 10-20% higher than in Tsukuba for food and other goods (if we were talking about housing or salaries that'd be a whole different story).